mlrun/mlrun/docs/runtimes/node-affinity.md

 ### SDK configuration

-Configure preemption mode by adding the parameter in your Jupyter notebook, specifying a mode from the list of values above. <br>
+Configure preemption mode by adding the `with_preemption_mode` parameter in your Jupyter notebook, and specifying a mode from the list of values above. <br>
 This example illustrates a function that cannot be scheduled on preemptible nodes:

 ```